Question : My toddler doesn’t eat food without the TV on and cries if I shut it down. Please help!

 Rewards for other activities

 If your child is really struggling with a TV addiction, it’s time to help them break the habit.
 Providing rewards along with other alternatives is a great way to help them get off of the couch.
 The rewards you offer should have nothing to do with TV, but should be focused on other things that your child can do.
 Trips to the book store, going out for ice cream, or money for a new toy are all great rewards that won’t have your child right back in front of the TV.
 If you are banning television all together, you could use an outing to the movie theater as a reward.
 This way they are getting to see a movie but still staying away from the television.
+TV Addiction in children can be effectively addressed by parents if they set their mind to it.

 Several studies show that young children who are allowed “screen time,” including TV or other electronics, before age 2 demonstrate poorer performance in school than their peers who don’t have the same exposure.
 In one study from 2005, researchers found that for every hour of television-watching before age 3, there were significant decreases in scores on reading comprehension and memory assessments.
 Another study found that children who watched television at ages 1 and 3 were more likely to have issues with hyperactivity at age 7.